 The privacy notice is a single information sheet given to young people and their parents/carers.
-For example:

 It is no longer necessary to reissue privacy notices to people who have received previous versions.